Tunitas Creek Road

 Highway 1 (Cabrillo Highway)

-For most of its length, Highway 1 is wide and fast, with a lot of traffic but few intersections.
-There are some sections of parallel bike path through Pacifica, but I don’t like them much so I stay on the road.
 After leaving Pacifica the road narrows and heads uphill; this section is a bit uncomfortable until you get to the turnoff for the tunnel.
 If you’re in a hurry, the tunnel is fine, but the old Devil’s Slide road, now a bike/pedestrian path, is a really nice ride now that the cars are gone.
+Take a break and check out the view at the pull-out.
+After the peak there’s a narrow, twisty section through Devil’s Slide, mostly downhill but with a few short climbs.

 Plaza Alhambra/Magellan/Mirada/Coastal Trail/Kelly